apache/druid/docs/content/ingestion/native_tasks.md

 continues to ingest remaining data.

 To enable bulk pushing mode, `forceGuaranteedRollup` should be set in the TuningConfig.
-Note that this option cannot be used with either `forceExtendableShardSpecs` of TuningConfig or `appendToExisting` of IOConfig.
+Note that this option cannot be used with `appendToExisting` of IOConfig.